warbe-maker/VBA-Message/Design.md

 ### General

-The design of the _Message Form_ allows 3 message sections and 7 reply _Buttons_.
-The reply _Buttons_ may all be ordered in _Replies Row_ 1 or 1 in each of the 7 rows, and any other desired approach between these two.
+The design of the _Message Form_ consists of
+- 3 message sections, no matter which one is used
+- 7 rows each with 7 reply _Buttons_ allowing any display from all in one to one in each row.

-### Organization/Design of the controls
+### Design of the controls

 The message form is organized in a hierarchy of frames as follows.